ESRI Privacy Notice for Research

 When the ESRI accesses data from other agencies, use and retention will be according to the terms and conditions of that agency.

-On occasion, to collect data and administer surveys, we may use online survey platforms or third party market research companies.
-Participants will be informed of this upfront and we will have specific data processing agreements in place where required.
+- On occasion, to collect data and administer surveys, we may use online survey platforms or third party market research companies.
+Again, you will be informed of this upfront and we will have specific data processing agreements in place where required.

 We have a range of organisational and technical protocols in place to ensure we are protecting your rights and are complying fully with our statutory obligations.
 These include: